waywardmonkeys/waywardmonkeys.org/content/2015-04-building-a-rich-command-shell.rst

 The shorter version of this is:

-* It should work like things to do today, in the existing environment.
+* It should work like things do today, in the existing environment.
 * It should adaptively support richer means of interaction as well without violating typical assumptions of today.
 * The means of adaptation should be flexible and allow progressively